thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 ```

 We also encourage you to try out everything we did in this chapter, again! (on strings too)

+Exercises:

+1. Find the number of occurances of 1 in the list [1,2,1,2,1,2,3,4,1,2,3].
+1. Find all the unique elements of a list.
+Input; a = [1, 1, 1, 1, 2, 2, 2, 2, 3, 3, 3, 3, 4, 4, 4, 4].
+Output; [1, 2, 3, 4].
+1. Find the count of each element of a list except "\n". a = [1, 2, 2, 3] should return this output.
+1 : 1,, 2 : 2, 3 : 1.
+1. Create a random dictionary and print key : value pair in ascending order of keys.
+Input: a = {"IN":"India", "ES":"Español"}, output: "ES"":"Español", "IN":"India".
+You have to use `dir` to find out the necessary functions.
+1. The same example as above, print in descending order.
+1. Given two list, find their
+    1. common elements.
+	1. elements present in list a but not in b.
+	1. elements present in list b but not in a.
+	hint: use sets.
+1. Print a reverse of a list without using the `reverse` method.

 ##### Links